readmeio/metrics-sdks/README.md

 dotnet add package Readme.Metrics
 ```

 2. Find the file that creates your `app`.
 This is often in a `Startup.cs` or `Program.cs` file depending on your version of .NET, and is located in your root directory.
-Find the `Configure` method, and add the following line before the routing is enabled.
+Find the where your `app` is created, and add the following line before the routing is enabled.
 For full details on each option, read more about the [Group Object](#group-object).

 ```cs